 After a Student Success Advocate spoke in one of his classes, Michael visited the website to make an appointment with Bryce Williams.
 He hoped to work on improving his grades and study habits.
 Michael admits, “Coming into college for my first semester, I thought I knew how to study.
 But I found out I was wrong.”
 Bryce advised Michael to prioritize and to focus on narrowing his volunteering and leadership to specific things that interested him.

 Michael met frequently with Bryce to continue to check in and stay motivated.
 “Having that push every week or every other week is very beneficial,” he says.
 “With Bryce, the best part is being able not only to talk about school but to talk on a personal level.
 He actually wants to get to know you, and that’s what I love.”
 With the help of Bryce, Michael has improved his study skills and time management.
 “I got a planner because of him,” he explains.
 Michael offers this advice to other students: “Try not to do everything at once.
 Schedule it correctly.
 You don’t want to get overwhelmed.
 Put school first, and GET A PLANNER!”

-Colby Townsend, Comparative Literary & Cultural Studies, and Religious Studies
+Colby Townsend, Comparative Literary and Cultural Studies and Religious Studies majors

 By Michael Bird (Summer 2014)

 Colby Townsend is a senior pursuing majors in Honors Comparative Literary and Cultural Studies and Religious Studies.
 Colby has a remarkable love and passion for the history and interpretation of scripture.
 He wants to study the composition of the Pentateuch, the first five books of the Hebrew Bible.
 Colby explains that there is so much someone can learn by studying the historical context in which the Pentateuch was written and by studying it in original Hebrew.